-The College is committed to the principle of equal employment opportunity/affirmative action and will not discriminate on the basis of race, color, religion, sex, national origin, age, or disability with regards to its applicants.
+The College is committed to the principle of equal employment opportunity/affirmative action and will not discriminate on the basis of race, color, religion, sex, national origin, or any other legally protected status.

 The purpose of this policy is to describe the recruitment and appointment process to be used when hiring for vacant positions.